emqxarchive/emqx-docs-en/source/commands.rst

 sessions
 --------

 Query all MQTT sessions.
 The broker will create a session for each MQTT client.
-Persistent Session if clean_session flag is true, transient session otherwise.

 +--------------------------+----------------------+
 | sessions list            | List all Sessions    |